KaranGodara/CS765-Decentralized-Fact-Checker/README.md

 options:
-  -h, --help                  show this help message and exit --n N                       Number of voters in the network --p p                       Fraction of honest voters with 90% correctness probability --q q                       Fraction of malicious voters --r r                       Average number of news coming to DApp in a day
+  -h, --help                  show this help message and exit --n N                       Number of voters in the DApp --p p                       Fraction of honest voters with 90% correctness probability --q q                       Fraction of malicious voters --r r                       Average number of news coming to DApp in a day